Race to the North: The companies' locomotives and trains in the 1890s

-Between 1888 and 1895 better-built bogie carriages were becoming available.
+Between 1888 and 1895, better-built bogie carriages were becoming available.
 LNWR had started introducing improved 60 foot rails and were still the only company with water troughs.
 There had also been some important development in express locomotive design.

-GNR had the same locomotives as before but NER had made considerable changes.
+The GNR had the same locomotives as before, but the NER had made considerable changes.
 Improved piston valves were introduced generally.
-The large and heavy Worsdell M 4-4-0 was introduced, designed with an eye towards speed – apart from the early models, these had compound cylinders.
+The large and heavy Worsdell M 4-4-0 was introduced, designed specifically towards speed – apart from the early models, these had compound cylinders.
 These achieved the highest average speeds of all, including 74 mph over a 13 miles stretch.
 The Worsdell J class 4-2-2 was converted from compound to simple expansion working.
-NBR had four classes of 4-4-0, the earliest by Drummond and the rest by Matthew Holmes..
+The NBR had four classes of 4-4-0, the earliest by Drummond and the rest by Matthew Holmes..

-For LNWR, Webb compound engines were dominant and were being developed further for the fast three cylinder Teutonic 2-2-2-0 capable of well over 80 mph.
+For the LNWR, Webb compound engines were dominant and were being developed further for the fast three cylinder Teutonic 2-2-2-0 capable of well over 80 mph.
 It retained uncoupled driving wheels but had a larger boiler and good steam flow design.
 The Improved Precedent ("Jumbo") 2-4-0 was as fast but could not take such a heavy load.
-Caledonian was still running the Drummond 4-4-0s but now complemented by the Lambie version with increased boiler pressure and estimated by Nock to have averaged 75 mph over an 11 miles stretch.
+The Caledonian Railway was still running the Drummond 4-4-0s but now complemented by the Lambie version with increased boiler pressure and estimated by Nock to have averaged 75 mph over an 11 miles stretch.

-In August up until the time of the serious racing the express trains ran 8 to 15 carriages ("comparatively light", up to 175 long ton) with LNER and Caledonian double-heading when there were more than about 12 carriages.
+In August up until the time of the serious racing, the express trains ran 8 to 15 carriages ("comparatively light", up to 175 long ton) with the LNER and Caledonian double-heading when there were more than about 12 carriages.
 GNR never ran double-headed, pulling up to 190 long ton.
-Then, during the crucial period, East coast ran six carriages (one bogie sleeping carriage, three six-wheeler carriages, two brake vans) and West Coast, single-heading, ran four passenger bogie carriages, about 95 long ton.
+Then during the crucial period, the East Coast ran six carriages (one bogie sleeping carriage, three six-wheeler carriages, two brake vans) and the West Coast, single-heading, ran four passenger bogie carriages, about 95 long ton.
 North of Edinburgh and Perth both trains were reduced by one carriage.
-So, passenger accommodation was very comparable.
+Thus passenger accommodation was very comparable.
 Changing of engines could be done in as little as 90 seconds.